taydecm/Mathematica/README.md

+#Mathematica
-#Sinai Billiard Simulation in Mathematica
+Sinai Billiard Simulation in Mathematica

 This project implements a numerical simulation of the Sinai billiard, a classical model in dynamical systems that exhibits chaotic behavior.
 The simulation was developed in Wolfram Mathematica and allows visualization of particle trajectories inside a square billiard table with a circular obstacle in the center.